Emissions Trading System (ETS) in shipping

 The EU-ETS works on the 'cap and trade' principle.
 A cap is set on the total amount of certain greenhouse gases that the entity covered by the system can emit.
 The cap is reduced over time so that total emissions fall.
 Within the cap, an entity can buy or receive emissions allowances, which they can trade with one another as needed.
 The limit on the total number of allowances available ensures that they have a value.

-This video presents a simple illustration of EU-ETS.
+This video presents a simple illustration of the EU-ETS.

-Applicable to cargo ships and passenger ships above 5000 GT from 2024.
+Applicable to cargo ships and passenger ships of ≥5000 GT since 2024.
 It will also apply gradually to other vessels as below:

-- General cargo vessels and offshore vessels between 400-5000 gross tonnage will be included in the EU-MRV from 2025 and their inclusion in EU ETS will be reviewed by not later than 31st December 2026.
+- General cargo vessels ≥400 GT and <5,000 GT have been subject to EU-MRV since 1 January 2025, and their inclusion in EU-ETS will be reviewed by no later than 31 December 2026.

 WHICH EMISSIONS ARE INCLUDED?